2i2c-org/infrastructure/docs/topic/hub-templates.md

 Because the templates are structured in a **hierarchical** model, so are their helm charts.
 The [jupyterhub helm chart](https://jupyterhub.github.io/helm-chart/) is a subchart of the base-hub and the base-hub chart along with the [dask-gateway](https://dask.org/dask-gateway-helm-repo/) one are subcharts of the daskhub.
-The ephemeral-hub chart also subcharts the base-hub.

 **Visual of the helm-chart hierarchy:**
 ```{figure} ../images/helm-charts-hierarchy.png
 ```
 % The editable version of the diagram is here: https://docs.google.com/presentation/d/1KMyrTd3wdR715tPGuzIHkHqScXBlLpeiksIM2x7EI0g/edit?usp=sharing

-This hierachy is the reason why when adding a new hub using the `daskhub` or the `ephemeral-hub` template, the jupyterhub specific configuration under `config/hubs` needs to be nested under a `base-hub` key, indicating that we are overriding configuration from the *base-hub/jupyterhub* parent chart.
+This hierachy is the reason why when adding a new hub using the `daskhub` specific configuration under `config/hubs` needs to be nested under a `base-hub` key, indicating that we are overriding configuration from the *base-hub/jupyterhub* parent chart.